AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 ```

-The `Content-Type` and the `Content-Disposition` headers in the HTTP response to inform the Web browser that the returned resource is a **PDF document**, which has a file name `Financial-Report-2020.pdf` and should be downloaded as attachment.
+The `Content-Type` and the `Content-Disposition` headers in the HTTP response to inform the Web browser that the returned resource is a **PDF document**, which has a file name `Financial-Report-2020.pdf` and should be downloaded as an attachment.

-In the HTTP requests the `Content-Type` header specifies what kind of data the client **sends to the server**, for example a JSON document or URL-encoded form data or a plain-text document or a JPEG image.
+In the HTTP requests, the `Content-Type` header specifies what kind of data the client **sends to the server**, for example, a JSON document or URL-encoded form data or a plain-text document or a JPEG image.

 When the data is text-based, the `charset` encoding can also be specified and this is highly **recommended**, because **wrong** encoding may result in **broken** and unreadable text stored in the database.